Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 checkbox or toggle switch in the preferences UI.
 Keys are the following:

 :firefoxSuggestBestMatch:
   This key is incremented when the "Top pick" checkbox is clicked.
+In 120 this UI was removed, so this key is no longer recorded.
 :firefoxSuggestBestMatchLearnMore:
   This key is incremented when opening the learn more link for best match.
+In 120 this UI was removed, so this key is no longer recorded.
 :firefoxSuggestDataCollectionToggle:
   This key is incremented when the toggle switch for data collection is clicked.